akrishnavikas/Python-Testing/README.md

 # Python-Testing
-This is to test python codes
+This repository consists of few sample Python codes to practice.